apache/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

 * ``--key-type=<list of target types>``  (default: ``cache_key``) - list of ``cache_key`` or ``parent_selection_url``, if multiple ``--key-type`` options are specified then all values are combined together.

 An instance of this plugin can be used for applying manipulations to `cache key`, `parent selection URL` or both depending on the need.
-See `simultaneous cache key and parent selection URL manipulation`_ for examples of how to apply the **same** set of manupulations to both targets with a single plugin instance or applying **diferent** sets of manipulations to each target using separate plugin instances.
+See `simultaneous cache key and parent selection URL manipulation`_ for examples of how to apply the **same** set of manipulations to both targets with a single plugin instance or applying **different** sets of manipulations to each target using separate plugin instances.

 Cache key structure and related plugin parameters